naman2304/notes/ddia.md

 ---
 ## Transactions

+In data systems, things can go wrong
+* DB software or hardware can fail
+* Application server can fail
+* Network problems (interruptions b/w server and DB OR DB and DB
+* concurrent writes/reads from several clients

 Implementing fault-tolerant mechanisms is a lot of work.
+So, we have transactions.

 ### The slippery concept of a transaction

-_Transactions_ have been the mechanism of choice for simplifying these issues.
+* _Transactions_ have been the mechanism of choice for simplifying these issues.
 Conceptually, all the reads and writes in a transaction are executed as one operation: either the entire transaction succeeds (_commit_) or it fails (_abort_, _rollback_).

-The application is free to ignore certain potential error scenarios and concurrency issues (_safety guarantees_).
+* The application is free to ignore certain potential error scenarios and concurrency issues, because DB takes care of them (_safety guarantees_).
+For example, if a transaction fails, the application can safely retry and don't have to worry about partial failures
+* Not all applications actually need transaction, because it comes at a cost.
+* Wrong belief: transactions means reduced scalability, so any large application has to abandon transaction to achieve performance and high availability.
+Not entirely true!

 #### ACID

+ACID is the "safety guarantee" provided by transaction.
+There is another term called BASE (Basically Available, Soft State, Eventually Consistent)
+* **Atomicity**
+  * refers to something that cannot be broken into parts.
+In multithreaded programming, one thread executes an atomic operation, meaning another thread could not see half-finished result of the operation.
+System can only in the staet it was before the operation or after the operation, not something in between.
-* **Atomicity.** Is _not_ about concurrency.
-It is what happens if a client wants to make several writes, but a fault occurs after some of the writes have been processed. _Abortability_ would have been a better term than _atomicity_.
+  * But here, atomicity is _not_ about concurrency (that is "isolation").
+It is what happens if a client wants to make several writes, but a fault occurs after some of the writes have been processed.
+Then the transaction is aborted, and DB must undo any writes it has made so far.
+So application can safely retry if transaction was aborted, because there is no half state. _Abortability_ would have been a better term than _atomicity_.
+* **Consistency**
-* **Consistency.** _Invariants_ on your data must always be true.
+  * _Invariants_ on your data must always be true.
 The idea of consistency depends on the application's notion of invariants.
+DB checks some kind of invariants (uniqueness, foreign key) -- however, in general, the application defines what data is valid or invalid -- the database just stores it.
-Atomicity, isolation, and durability are properties of the database, whereas consistency (in an ACID sense) is a property of the application.
+  * Atomicity, isolation, and durability are properties of the database, whereas consistency (in an ACID sense) is a property of the application.
+Application may rely on DB's atomicity and isolation properties in order to achieve consistency, but it's not up to the database alone.
+* **Isolation**
-* **Isolation.** Concurrently executing transactions are isolated from each other.
+  * Concurrently executing transactions are isolated from each other.
 It's also called _serializability_, each transaction can pretend that it is the only transaction running on the entire database, and the result is the same as if they had run _serially_ (one after the other).
+Serializability comes at performance penalty.
+* **Durability**
-* **Durability.** Once a transaction has committed successfully, any data it has written will not be forgotten, even if there is a hardware fault or the database crashes.
-In a single-node database this means the data has been written to nonvolatile storage.
+  * Once a transaction has committed successfully, any data it has written will not be forgotten, even if there is a hardware fault or the database crashes.
+  * In a single-node database this means the data has been written to nonvolatile storage.
 In a replicated database it means the data has been successfully copied to some number of nodes.

-Atomicity can be implemented using a log for crash recovery, and isolation can be implemented using a lock on each object, allowing only one thread to access an object at any one time.

-**A transaction is a mechanism for grouping multiple operations on multiple objects into one unit of execution.**
+#### Single Object and Multi Object Operations
+* Both atomicity and isolation assumes that there are multiple operations we are doing in a transaction (modifying multiple objects i.e. rows, documents or records)
+* DBs first ensures that single object writes are atomic (using WAL) and isolated (using locks) -- so that such thing doesn't happen like a row is updated partially and then node goes down.
+* Then we group many such single object operations to transactions (aka multi object transaction) using `BEGIN TRANSACTION` and `COMMIT` statement
+* Need for multi object transaction
+  * Foreign key references needs to be maintained
+  * Denormalized data needs to be updated
+  * Secondary index needs to be updated

+* Note: many non-relational DBs provide multi-object API (like taking multiple key-value pairs to overwrite), but they don't follow transaction semantics; the command may fail for some keys and succeed for others.

 #### Handling errors and aborts

-A key feature of a transaction is that it can be aborted and safely retried if an error occurred.
+* A key feature of a transaction is that it can be aborted and safely retried if an error occurred (atomicity)

-In datastores with leaderless replication is the application's responsibility to recover from errors.
+* In datastores with leaderless replication is the application's responsibility to recover from errors.

-The whole point of aborts is to enable safe retries.
+* The whole point of aborts is to enable safe retries.
+However, sometimes retying an aborted transaction is troublesome
+  * Transaction actually succeeded, but network failed when served tried to sent ack of successful commit to client.
+So client sends again -- need to have application level deduplication
+  * Transaction aborted because system was overloaded -- limit the number of retries using exponential backoff
+  * Transaction aborted was not due to transient error (deadlock, isolation violation) but permanent error (invariant violation)

 ### Weak isolation levels

-Concurrency issues (race conditions) come into play when one transaction reads data that is concurrently modified by another transaction, or when two transactions try to simultaneously modify the same data.
+* Concurrency issues (race conditions) come into play when one transaction reads data that is concurrently modified by another transaction, or when two transactions try to simultaneously modify the same data.

-Databases have long tried to hide concurrency issues by providing _transaction isolation_.
+* Databases have long tried to hide concurrency issues by providing _transaction isolation_.

-In practice, is not that simple.
+* In practice, is not that simple.
 Serializable isolation has a performance cost.
 It's common for systems to use weaker levels of isolation, which protect against _some_ concurrency issues, but not all.

-Weak isolation levels used in practice:

 #### Read committed